haberdashPI/vscode-master-key/notes.md

 - IMPROVEMENT: show escape/function key row in the visual key doc

+- IMPROVEMENT: put some examples of cool features from `Larkin` in the README

 write code to convert the toml file to a markdown of organized tables of keybindings and provide a command that opens the Markdown preview of this file

 DOCUMENTATION: in documenting macro playback note the limitations of recording the keyboard (e.g. that it only records inserts; any modifiers are espected to be commands that are recorded)

+## Binding Cleanup

+Split out any of the commands that are really custom for me that don't make sense to publish.
+Pair down some of the required extensions.
+Offer to install extensions

 ## Before first release